 RAIN

-Water of the Sky: A Dictionary of 2,000 Japanese Words for Rain is a visual and linguistic archive by artist Miya Ando.
-It comprises 2,000 Japanese terms related to rain, each accompanied by a drawing executed in natural indigo, micronized silver, and graphite on paper.
-Created during the COVID-19 lockdown, the project transforms a dictionary into a perceptual system—an index of nuanced, often untranslatable terms that describe rain in its many physical, emotional, and temporal registers.
+Water of the Sky: A Dictionary of 2,000 Japanese Words for Rain is a visual and linguistic archive I created over the course of the three years of the COVID-19 pandemic.
+The project comprises 2,000 Japanese terms related to rain, each paired with a drawing I executed using natural indigo, micronized silver, and graphite on paper.
+Ultimately published by The MIT Press in 2025, the work transforms a dictionary into a perceptual system: an index capturing rain’s multifaceted physical, emotional, and temporal dimensions.

-The terms range from the prosaic to the esoteric, extending from the meteorological (mukaame, “very fine rain that falls in spring”) to the mystical (bunryūu, “rain that splits a dragon’s body in half”), and from the minute (kisame, “raindrops that fall off the leaves and branches of trees”) to the vast (takuu, “blessed rain that quenches all things in the universe”).
-These words become the titles for drawings—each one an attempt to perceive, render, and imagine the quality of a specific kind of rain.
-In addition to the 2000-page-sized works, Ando created larger-format versions of select terms on 39", 79", and 94" paper, expanding the scale and resonance of these linguistic-weather phenomena.
+The terms range widely: from the meteorological (mukaame, “very fine rain that falls in spring”) to the mystical (bunryūu, “rain that splits a dragon’s body in half”), and from the delicate (kisame, “raindrops that fall off leaves and branches”) to the vast (takuu, “blessed rain that quenches all things in the universe”).
+These words serve as titles for my drawings.
+Each is an effort to perceive, render, and imagine the unique quality of a specific kind of rain.
+Alongside the 2,000 page-sized works, I created larger-format versions on 39", 79", and 94" paper, expanding the scale and presence of these linguistic-weather phenomena.
+The larger works follow in the gallery below.